SlexAxton/remix-dev-node-shadow-bug-repro/README.md

 ## To make it succeed

-If you just switch the `other-package` to use the new built in crypto package, instead of the `crypto` npm package, it will also succeed.
+If you just switch the `other-package` to use the new built in crypto package, instead of the `crypto` npm package, it will succeed.

 You can do this by deleting the section of the `package.json` that says: